Kota

 • Retirement age for self-employed workers

-Some contracts may offer early retirement options starting from 60 (or even 55).
-They may even permit early retirement for health reasons.
+You may offer early retirement options starting at 60 (or even 55) or permit early retirement for health reasons.

 2. Statutory Retirement Age

-• The statutory retirement age for Garda Síochána and Defence Forces members is 60, and those who joined after 2004 can choose to retire at age 55.
+For instance, members of the Garda Síochána and Defence Forces must retire by 62, though those who joined after 2004 may choose to retire at 55.

 3. Retirement Age for Public Sector Workers

-• Recruited before 1 April 2004: If a public sector worker doesn’t reach their compulsory retirement age of 65 before 26 December 2018, they can work until age 70 — subject to health and performance standards.
+• Joined before 1 April 2004: These employees have a compulsory retirement age of 70 — subject to health and suitability.

 4. Retirement Age for Self-Employed Workers